 Why knitting?
-Itís fun.
-Thatís reason enough, but there are lots of other great reasons.
+It’s fun.
+That’s reason enough, but there are lots of other great reasons.
 Make something cool.
 Give someone you love a unique item.
 Also, knitting is a great way to reduce stress.
 It is a mindful activity (like meditation).
 There is even science that shows that knitting is good for you.

-When and where: Tuesdays, 4:30-5:30 in PiŮon Hall (public entrance is hard to find Ė be sure to see the map linked here).†† Weíll meet most Tuesdays for the rest of the semester.
-We are an easy going group and we'll welcome you whenever you can make it.† We don't care how many times you forget how to do what we show you or how often you can make it.† We hope to see you there.†
+When and where: Tuesdays, 4:30-5:30 in Piñon Hall (public entrance is hard to find – be sure to see the map linked here).
+We’ll meet most Tuesdays for the rest of the semester.
+We are an easy going group and we'll welcome you whenever you can make it.
+We don't care how many times you forget how to do what we show you or how often you can make it.
+We hope to see you there.

-Donít know how to knit?
-Weíll teach you!
-We have a few more kits for beginner knitters that we can provide or buy your own supplies, see beginnerís knitting kit below.
+Don’t know how to knit?
+We’ll teach you!
+We can loan you a kit or you can buy your own supplies, see below.

 Already know how to knit?
 Great.
 Bring your knitting.
 If you like, you can teach other students and faculty how to knit.

-Whatís WINS?
-Women in Natural Sciences.
+All genders are welcome at Natural Science Knits.
+This program receives support from the Women in Natural Sciences (WINS).
 WINS supports women faculty in the College of Natural Sciences.